suchitashirke/AIMLProject/shell_company_fraud_in_lineOfCredit/README.md

 ### Data Set details:

 https://www.kaggle.com/code/kevinm6720/sba-loan-approval-analysis#Data-Exploration Links to an external site.
 And generated some of the columns utilizing the existing from the table.
 We have renamed some of the columns for **better readability**.
 Like **MIS_Status was changed to  Fraud/Shell company Fraud** . **DisbursementGross (referred as Credit Requested)**.
-I have also use synthetic way to generate certain other columns which are normally used for decisioning in Credit line business.
-The notebook for generating these synthetic columns is also added.  **Ideal way is to integrate with vendors like Experian/TransUnion as well as LexisNexis who can provide this information.**
+Some of data column data are synthetically generated which are normally used for decisioning in Credit line business. **Ideal way for getting these synthetically generated data is to integrate with Credit Bureau like Experian/TransUnion as well as LexisNexis who can provide this information.**

 ### Input variables: